cfrg/draft-irtf-cfrg-hpke/draft-irtf-cfrg-hpke.md

 modes.
 This is because ephemeral randomness is used on the sender's side, which is supposed to be erased directly after computation of the KEM shared secret and ciphertext.

-For DHKEM, HPKE is morally similar to specific one-way Noise handshake patterns, which can be helpful to understand forward security and other properties {{Noise}}:
-Base mode is similar to Noise N, PSK mode to Npsk1, Auth mode to K, AuthPSK to Kpsk1.

 ### Bad Ephemeral Randomness